Highway maintenance

 Objectives of highway maintenance

 The main purpose of highway maintenance is to maintain the adopted highway network for the safe use of pedestrians and motorists.
-On behalf of Salford City Council, Urban Vision deliver a wide range of highway maintenance services meeting the Code of Practice for Maintenance Management, which addresses three key objectives:
+Salford City Council delivers a wide range of highway maintenance services meeting the Code of Practice for Maintenance Management, which addresses three key objectives: